mark79-github/Simple-Invoicing/README.md

 ### Role

-* There are 3 types - ADMIN, ROUTE, USER - which are saved in the database using EventListener, but only when the repository is empty
+* there are 3 types - ADMIN, ROUTE, USER - which are saved in the database using EventListener, but only when the repository is empty

 ### User